-- 25.4.1 Where deficiencies have not been satisfactorily rectified, the Line Manager will meet the member of staff to consider whether dismissal would be appropriate.
+- Where deficiencies have not been satisfactorily rectified, the Line Manager will meet the member of staff to consider whether dismissal would be appropriate.
 This meeting must take place before the end of the probationary period.
-The member of staff will be provided with a letter normally 3 Working Days in advance of the meeting, to include the following: - a. the date, time and location of the meeting; - b. the reason for the meeting, namely to consider whether the member of staff's employment should be terminated; - c. reference to any previous review meeting(s) and/or discussions; - d. details of the deficiencies in performance, conduct or relevant matters; - e. as appropriate, a statement of the failure on the part of the member of staff to rectify the deficiencies; - f. the right to make written or oral representations on the information provided before any decision is made; and
+The member of staff will be provided with a letter normally 3 Working Days in advance of the meeting, to include the following: - a. the date, time and location of the meeting; - b. the reason for the meeting, namely to consider whether the member of staff's employment should be terminated; - c. reference to any previous review meeting(s) and/or discussions: - d. details of the deficiencies in performance, conduct or relevant matters; - e. as appropriate, a statement of the failure on the part of the member of staff to rectify the deficiencies; - f. the right to make written or oral representations on the information provided before any decision is made; and - g. the right to be accompanied at the meeting by a Workplace Colleague or Trade Union Representative; - h. the right to call witnesses where appropriate. - 25.4.2 An HR Manager or nominee will normally attend the meeting in the capacity of advisor and facilitator. - If, following the meeting and following consultation with the HR Manager or nominee, the Line Manager decides that the member of staff's employment should be terminated, the Line Manager will notify the relevant Senior Manager of their decision. - 25.4.4 The HR Manager, or nominee will notify the member of staff in writing that their employment is to be terminated.
+If the member of staff has the right of appeal against the decision (as set out in 25.5) they will be informed of the arrangements for submitting an appeal.

-- g. the right to be accompanied at the meeting by a Workplace Colleague or Trade Union Representative; - h. the right to call witnesses where appropriate. - 25.4.2 A Senior Business Partner People and Culture or nominee will normally attend the meeting in the capacity of advisor or facilitator. - 25.4.3 If, following the meeting and following consultation with the HR Manager or nominee, the Line Manager decides that the member of staff's employment should be terminated, the Line Manager will notify the relevant Senior Manager of their decision. - 25.4.4 The Senior Business Partner People and Culture, or nominee will notify the member of staff in writing that their employment is to be terminated.
-If the member of staff has the right of appeal against the decision (as set out in 25.5) they will be informed of the arrangements for submitting an appeal. - 25.4.5 If, following the meeting and following consultation with the Senior Business Partner - People and Culture or nominee, the Line Manager decides that it would be appropriate to extend the probationary review period or offer an extension to the probationary period, they will notify the relevant Senior Manager.
-The Senior Business Partner - People and Culture, or nominee, will write to the member of staff notifying them that the probationary period will be extended or offering them an extension, including the reasons for the extension and the revised probationary period end date.
+If, following the meeting and following consultation with the HR Manager or nominee, the Line Manager decides that it would be appropriate to extend the probationary review period or offer an extension to the probationary period, they will notify the relevant Senior Manager.
+The HR Manager, or nominee, will write to the member of staff notifying them that the probationary period will be extended or offering them an extension, including the reasons for the extension and the revised probationary period end date.
 Only one extension is normally permitted.
 This Ordinance will continue to apply during any extended probationary period.
 If the member of staff rejects such extension their employment will normally be terminated on the grounds that probation has not been completed successfully.